UR Vision Resources and UR Hearing Resources

 Join Us for Manchester’s Blind and Low Vision Support Group Meeting

-Are you blind or experiencing low vision or blindness?
+Are you blind or experiencing low vision or blind?
 Join us for a supportive and engaging meeting where we can share resources, experiences, and build a social circle.
 Caregivers and people from any town are welcome to attend.

 Date: Every month on 1st Tuesday of the month